 I love this ginger-lime soda (house made) with blackberry-lime gelato made with Black Dog gelato.
 It was outrageously refreshing and a great way to start my day, as I had it for breakfast 😉 I will be back for the quiche, strata and sweet pie creations.

-Francesca’s on Chestnut is located at 200 E. Chestnut, a few blocks east of the Chicago ‘L’ stop on the Red Line.
+(200 E. Chestnut, a few blocks east of the Chicago ‘L’ stop on the Red Line)

 Amorino’s is a cute, corner spot to try for some yummy gelato.
 It’s not the famous Vivoli’s in Florence but it’s pretty damn tasty 🙂

-Amorino’s is located at 838 N. State St., just one block north of the Chicago ‘L’ stop on the Red Line.
+(838 N. State St., just one block north of the Chicago ‘L’ stop on the Red Line)

-Eva’s Cafe is absolutely the best coffeehouse in Chicago with its brick floor, fireplace and kitschy decor.
-There are high tops, comfy seats and some communal tables.
-They serve pastries and sandwiches and the coffee and tea is always on point.
+Eva’s Cafe is absolutely the best coffeehouse in Chicago with its brick floor, fireplace, and kitschy decor.
+There are high tops, comfy seats, and some communal tables.
+They serve pastries and sandwiches and the coffee and tea are always on point.

 If you drop by now, you can enjoy the fully decorated, live Christmas tree!
 There is no cozier and quiet spot to get your work done and avoid the stroller set.

 Woodies Flat is one of the new additions to Wells Street, the main drag in Old Town.
 This spot is a small and friendly spot to grab dinner during the week or brunch on the weekend.
-There is always a game on the several screen T.V.s.
+There is always a game on here.

-I dropped by for a healthy salad with shrimp on Sunday before I went to Evas’s Cafe.
+I dropped by for a healthy salad with shrimp on Sunday before I went to Eva’s Cafe.

-Woodie’s Flat is located at 1535 N. Wells, just 3 blocks east and 1 block south of the Sedgwick ‘L stop on the Brown Line.
+(1535 N. Wells, just 3 blocks east and 1 block south of the Sedgwick ‘L stop on the Brown Line)